abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 were big expanses of jungle but also a lot of insurgents.
 He was walking through the jungle when he walked into a large encampment of Communist insurgents.
-They immediately surrounded him with weapons and tried to grill him: how did he get in there?
+They immediately surrounded him with weapons and tried to grill him: “How did he get in there?”
 They thought he was a government spy because the whole area around their encampment was mined and he had been able to walk through the minefields.
 They held him for a long time and continued to question him.
 But eventually, when they realized he had been telling the truth and had indeed walked through their minefields without having been blown up, they warmed up to him and looked after him and fed him.